cake-build/website/input/docs/writing-builds/preprocessor-directives/tool/dotnet-provider.md

 # Global

 By default, a tool will be installed to the configured Cake Tools folder.
-If the tool should be installed globally on the machine, the `global` parameter need to be passed.
+If the tool should be installed globally on the machine, the `global` parameter needs to be passed.

 ## Example